hashicorp/nomad/website/source/docs/job-specification/proxy.html.md

   </tr>
 </table>

-The `proxy` stanza allows configuring various options for the sidecar proxy managed by Nomad for Consul Connect integration.
+The `proxy` stanza allows configuring various options for the sidecar proxy managed by Nomad for [Consul Connect](/guides/integrations/consul-connect/index.html).
 It is valid only within the context of a `sidecar_service` stanza.

 ```hcl
  job "countdash" {